-When billing for services provided in an HSV that is not equipped with a wheelchair ramp or lift, providers are required to use the
+When billing for services provided in an HSV that is not equipped with a wheelchair ramp or lift, providers are required to use the following procedure codes:

-- A0120 (Non-emergency transportation: mini-bus, mountain area transports, or other transportation systems). - S0215 (Non-emergency transportation: mileage, per mile).
+- A0120 (Non-emergency transportation: mini-bus, mountain area transports, or other transportation systems).
+S0215 (Non-emergency transportation: mileage, per mile).